BlockSigner/business-guide/source/aes/AESsetup.rst

     :class: with-shadow

-Here you will find basic information about the setup process.

 - Click **Start registration**

 .. image:: aes_register2.png
     :class: with-shadow

 You will be taken to a form to provide information necessary to register for AES for Business.
-Once the form is submitted, the AES for Business registration has been initialized.
+Once you submit the form, the registration process will start.

 **This is what happens next:**

-- You will receive two documents to sign:
+You will receive 2 documents to sign:

-1. GlobalSign Schedule C Document (Customer Digital Signing Service Acknowledgement and Agreement).
+  - GlobalSign Schedule C(Customer Digital Signing Service Acknowledgement and Agreement).
 Darauf hinweisen, dass der Zeichnungsberechtigter unterschreibt..
-Sgn this document with AES or QES.

-Important for the customer: 2.1	Individual Internal Identities (den Kunden darauf hinweisen); 2.2. ist nicht relevant.
+Important for the customer: 2.1	Individual Internal Identities (den Kunden darauf hinweisen); 2.2. ist nicht relevant. gn this document with AES or QES.

-2. GlobalSign Terms of Use
+  - GlobalSign Terms of Use

 Sobald wir die Dokumente haben, stellen wir einen Antrag auf Company Vetting (bei GS).